I would like all stakeholders to be notified every time there is an update on a form. How do I accomplish this?

 Note: You can also add watchers using the '@' symbol and the name of the user.
+Additionally, you can edit (add/remove) watchers on multiple tasks at once by using the ‘Batch edit’ feature within the ‘Tasks’ tab.
 Make sure to always add the assignee first.
 If not, whoever is first will become the task's assignee, and the rest will be added as watchers.
 The convenient part of this workflow is that watchers can also comment on the task to request form updates, etc.

 How to notify stakeholders when the Form Assignee changes:

 It would be the Form assignee's job to provide Form updates to the watchers through the Task.
 He will be able to complete the form and notify all users from the message module.
 If the task assignee changes, then all task watchers will receive a notification - however, if a form assignee changes, only the form creator, last editor, and assignee will receive a notification.
 If you'd like all users to know when the form assignee changes, review the process below:

 1. Change the Task Assignee and the new Form Assignee, so both the Task Watchers and Form Assignee will receive a push notification:

 2. The assignee can then open and edit the form from the task: